 Avoiding communication or contact with a person who has expressed that they wish to be left alone may decrease the chance of escalating an initial stalking charge in Virginia.
-A knowledgeable stalking attorney in Northern Virginia who is familiar with this area of law could further advise on how to reduce the potential for increasing the severity of the original offense.
+A knowledgeable attorney in Northern Virginia who is familiar with stalking laws could further advise on how to reduce the potential for increasing the severity of the original offense.

 Stalking is commonly charged as a class one misdemeanor in Virginia.
 This type of offense could lead to an incarceration period of up to one year.
 A secondary offense of stalking within five years may allow a person to incur up to five years in prison and could be charged as a class six felony.
 Felonies typically have far more punitive legal consequences than a misdemeanor offense.